Shoe Repair Degrees and Certificate Program Information

 Apprenticeships are most often offered through a shoe repair shop and provide real-world application.
 Those pursuing shoe repair at a community college rather than through an apprenticeship can expect courses to be similar as courses in areas such as cake decorating, keyboard skills development and CPR.
 Individuals interested in shoe repair should have strong mechanical skills, the ability to work extensively with their hands, and artistic aptitude.

-- Program Options: 2-year apprenticeship; community college courses
+- Program Options: Apprenticeship; community college courses

-- Required Skills: good dexterity; an artistic-eye; mechanical skills; ability to repair as per customer's request
+- Required Skills: Good dexterity; an artistic-eye; mechanical skills; ability to repair as per customer's request

 Shoe Repair Career Training: Apprenticeship

-Shoe repair apprenticeship programs offer hands on experience, as individuals learn while working with an experienced craftsman in his/her shop.
+Shoe repair apprenticeship programs offer hands-on experience, as individuals learn while working with an experienced craftsman in his/her shop.
 A typical shoe repair apprenticeship lasts two years, with the main focus placed on working with leather.
 Working with a variety of tools and leathers, students slowly gain mastery over the individual tasks of shoe repair.
 Training includes: